marat0n/yerevan.rs/README.md

   - [x] upgrade `yer!` macro:
     - [x] add implentation for methods: `Run`, `YieldFrom`, `Zero` from F#'s CE-types;
     - [x] add expressions to macro: `yeild!`, `if ... else`.
-        - CAUTION: `else` is not available for now, if you know how to implement it then please create a PR
   - [x] create default CEs for Option and Result types (Railway Execution type).
 - 0.3
   - [ ] upgrade `yer!` macro: